-Some people extol the benefits of highly sports.
-They say that a healthy some people a positive push to succeed.
-I believe that the unique personality should be taken into account before pushing anyone into an atmosphere of some pressure and competition.
-We respond to situations in different ways, and while some don't mind constant tension, others will feel a sense of faced with the expectation to win.
-Blind to a coach is also not a choice for everyone.
+Some people extol the benefits of highly 1 as sports.
+They say that a healthy 2 and gives people a positive push to succeed.
+I believe that the unique personality should be taken into account before pushing anyone into an atmosphere of 3 and pressure and competition.
+We respond to situations in different ways, and while some don't mind constant tension, others will feel a sense of 4 as faced with the expectation to win.
+Blind 5 as to a coach is also not a choice for everyone.

-- 7) In your notebook, complete the sentences with appropriate prepositions. - 1 Lydia is a whiz competitive sports, but her parents are not sure that it's beneficial her to spend too much time practising them.
-She's a bit aggressive nature, and she's not always good other children when it comes to playing a cooperative way. - 2 I'm a bit of a worrier.
-I tend to obsess upcoming games, thinking about them constantly.
-I also get obsessed little details, like the quirks and habits up my competitors, when it would be better to hone in up the bigger picture. - 3 Sam always looks his older brother for support.
-When he was looking the possibility of joining a local football team, he asked his brother to look some team statistics and see what he thought.
-'It looks a great team,' his brother said.
-'And if I was on the look-out a player, I'd certainly want you on my team, so go for it!' - 4 Our chess team meets a regular basis, and one rule we adhere strictly is that everyone is entitled equal playing time.
-We time our matches carefully, but once a blue moon we give the players free rein, and then the matches go on for ages.
-It is of the question for us to do this more often, but it's fun to do it occasion. - 8> Choose the correct option to complete the sentences.
-Write the answers in your notebook. - 1 Alex is really great at / for / with solving puzzles, but she isn't competitive from / by / in nature, so she often struggles when it comes to / with / from adversarial games. - 2 Our coach often seems to be mad for / about / at us, but in fact he is obsessed in / with / about our improvement, and wants us to be the best at / for / about what we do. - 3 I might focus too much in / at / on becoming a pro footballer when I should hone in about / on / with maths in case a sports career isn't in / on / with the cards for me. - 4 Practising a sport in / on / for a regular basis is not enough.
-You must adhere with / in / to certain standards, though you can learn a lot by experimenting in / for / on occasion. - 9) Think about your memorable experience with a sport.
+7> In your notebook, complete the sentences with appropriate prepositions.

+- 1 Lydia is a whiz so competitive sports, but her parents are not sure that it's beneficial in her to spend too much time practising them.
+She's a bit aggressive in nature, and she's not always good in other children when it comes to playing in a cooperative way. - 2 I'm a bit of a worrier.
+I tend to obsess L upcoming games, thinking about them constantly.
+I also get obsessed L little details, like the quirks and habits L my competitors, when it would be better to hone in L the bigger picture. - 3 Sam always looks in his older brother for support.
+When he was looking in the possibility of joining a local football team, he asked his brother to look in some team statistics and see what he thought.
+'It looks is great team,' his brother said.
+'And if I was on the look-out is a player, I'd certainly want you on my team, so go for it!' - 4 Our chess team meets 🖾 a regular basis, and one rule we adhere 🦾 strictly is that everyone is entitled 🖾 equal playing time.
+We time our matches carefully, but once 🖾 a blue moon we give the players free rein, and then the matches go on for ages.
+It is 🖾 of the question for us to do this more often, but it's fun to do it 🖾 occasion.

+8> Choose the correct option to complete the sentences.Write the answers in your notebook.

+- Alex is really great at / for / with solving puzzles, but she isn't competitive from / by / in nature, so she often struggles when it comes to / with / from adversarial games. - 2 Our coach often seems to be mad for / about / at us, but in fact he is obsessed in / with / about our improvement, and wants us to be the best at / for / about what we do. - 3 I might focus too much in / at / on becoming a pro footballer when I should hone in about / on / with maths in case a sports career isn't in / on / with the cards for me. - 4 Practising a sport in / on / for a regular basis is not enough.
+You must adhere with / in / to certain standards, though you can learn a lot by experimenting in / for / on occasion. - $9\rangle$ Think about your memorable experience with a sport.
 Prepare a short monologue about it and present it to the class.